 No deductions for vacant land

 Deductions for holding vacant land have now been limited.
 The new rules apply to costs incurred on or after 1 July 2019, even if the land was held before that date.

-Corporate tax entities, superannuation plans (other than self-managed superannuation funds), managed investment trusts, public unit trusts and unit trusts or partnerships where all the members are the aforementioned entity types can continue to claim deductions for expenses incurred for holding costs of vacant land.
+Corporate tax entities, superannuation plans (other than self-managed superannuation funds), managed investment trusts, public unit trusts, and unit trusts or partnerships with all members being the aforementioned entity types can continue to claim deductions for expenses incurred for holding costs of vacant land.

 There are some entities and circumstances where deductions for vacant land can still be claimed.
 For example, where the entity holding the land is a company, where you use the land in carrying on a business, or exceptional circumstances apply.